- The digital printing market is a fast-growing industry

 - There are different ways to produce eco-friendly products

 With the fast-paced lifestyle, people require appropriate services.
 The printing market meets the demands by having modern solutions.
 Not only this, but there is a more updated range of machines and advanced solutions to todays needs, for example, some people say Duplo International provides the best printing technology.
-With a little research you cand find out all about these options and what is available to you.
+With a little research, you can find out all about these options and what is available to you.
 Digital printing has overshadowed analog printing, as it offers color-saturated prints in the highest resolutions.
 Apart from that, it increases the productivity and capabilities of printing houses.
+With a plethora of cheap printing online options available on the market these days, it is no wonder why people are relying on these fast-paced options rather than traditional ones.
 “Due to the shortening of many preparation processes, the “data-to-print” technology, less workload, and the ability to quickly introduce changes to projects depending on the needs of customers, one can print more and faster on a wide range of substrates,” said Joanna Zjawin, the director of the Polish Association of Screen Printing and Digital Printing, to ITKeyMedia.
 “This guarantees customers a shorter time frame of execution and a product launch time.
 It also results in a significant reduction of costs, which is important in the case of quick execution of small orders with various designs, which gives great opportunities for creative marketing campaigns as well,” she adds.

 Poland doesn’t stay behind in this area.
 There’s an increase of large-format digital solutions in Polish printing houses.
 For instance, a Polish company, Cottonbee, is developing its presence in the digital textile printing market, the estimated value of which is $8,8 bln by 2027.